sf-wdi-gaia/css-box-model-and-positioning/readme.md

 }
 ```

 Notice the body, the container, and each of the divs are surrounded by a red border.
-Peak at the styles tab on the right and scroll all the way to the bottom.
+Peek at the styles tab on the right and scroll all the way to the bottom.
 You'll notice boxes within boxes - madness!

 ## The Box Model and its components - Intro